Licensed Practical Nurse Bridging Admission Option

 The Licensed Practical Nurse (LPN) Bridging admission option allows interested applicants who are currently licensed by the College of Licensed Practical Nurses of NL (CLPNNL) to complete a bridging semester and enter Year 2 of the Bachelor of Science in Nursing (Collaborative) Program.
 The bridging semester, completed before admission to the Bachelor of Nursing Program, consists of two non-nursing courses and a 6-week Bridging course.

-The content of the Bridging course ensures that all Year 1 leveled objectives in the Bachelor of Nursing (Collaborative) Program are met by the end of the bridging semester.
+The content of the Bridging course ensures that all Year 1 leveled objectives in the Bachelor of Science in Nursing (Collaborative) Program are met by the end of the bridging semester.

 The Centre for Nursing Studies accepts 16 students into the LPN Bridging admission option every year.

 The Bridging course runs at the Centre for Nursing Studies and follows the dates for Intercession courses listed in the Memorial University calendar.